sujith-eag/personal-site/content/docs/c/ds_qp/unit_4_q_answered copy.md

 **Answer :**

 A heap is a special tree-based data structure that satisfies the heap property.
+Used primarily for priority queues, heapsort, and efficient selection problems.

+For a binary tree to qualify as a heap, it must satisfy two main properties:

+**Structuring Property** — Complete Binary Tree (CBT)

+A heap must be a Complete Binary Tree:
+- All levels of the tree are completely filled, except possibly the last level.
+- In the last level, nodes are filled from left to right (with no gaps in between).

+**Ordering Property** — Heap Condition which defines the type of heap:

+Min-Heap:
-In a max-heap, every parent node is greater than or equal to its children; in a min-heap, every parent node is less than or equal to its children.
+- The value of each parent node is less than or equal to the value of its children.
+- The smallest element is always at the root.

+Max-Heap:
-A max (min) tree is a tree in which the key value in each node is not smaller (larger) than the key values in its children (if any).
+- The value of each parent node is greater than or equal to the value of its children.
-A max heap is a Complete binary tree that is also a max tree.

-A min heap is a CBT that is also a min tree.

-By definition, key in the root of a max tree is the larges and root in the min heap is the smallest.
+- The largest element is always at the root.

 ___

+- A Max Tree is a binary tree where every node’s key is not smaller than the keys of its children.

+- A Min Tree is a binary tree where every node’s key is not larger than the keys of its children.

+- A Max Heap is a Complete Binary Tree that also satisfies the Max Tree ordering property.

+- A Min Heap is a Complete Binary Tree that also satisfies the Min Tree ordering property.

+Heaps are typically implemented using **arrays** for efficient indexing : For a node at index `i`:
+- Left child: `2i + 1`
+- Right child: `2i + 2`
+- Parent: `(i - 1) / 2`

+___

+#### Heap Construction Algorithms

+Heap Construction Algorithms **Reheap Up** and **Reheap Down** operations maintain the heap structure:
+- Reheap Up restores the heap property after insertion.
+- Reheap Down restores the heap property after deletion.

+Both operations ensure the heap property in O(log n) time, which makes heaps highly efficient for:
+- Priority Queues
+- Heap Sort
+- Graph Algorithms (e.g., Dijkstra’s Algorithm)

+___

+#### Reheap Up Operations

+When a new element is inserted into the heap, it's placed at the end of the array (to maintain the Complete Binary Tree structure).

+1. Insert the element at the last position of the heap.
+2. Compare the new node with its parent.
+3. If it violates the heap property (e.g., greater than parent in a max-heap), swap the two.
+4. Repeat this process until:
+- The element reaches the root, or
+- The parent node satisfies the heap property.

+This process ensures the heap maintains its ordering from **leaf to root**.

+Follow the path from the newly added node upward, checking at each step if the parent is smaller (in max-heap).
+Stop when parent is larger or root is reached.

+#### Reheap Down Operations

+When deleting the root node from a heap:

+1. Replace the root with the last element in the heap.
+2. Compare the new root with its children.
+3. If the root is smaller than the larger child (in a max-heap), swap them.
+4. Repeat this process down the tree until:
+- The node reaches a leaf, or
+- The node is larger than both its children (in max-heap).

+This process ensures the heap maintains its ordering from **root to leaf**.

+____

+Since the heap is a Complete Binary Tree, with `n` elements, it has a height of `log(n)`.
+Both `Reheap Up` and `Reheap Down` operations perform at most `log(n)` comparisons/swaps.

+- Insertion (Reheap Up): O(log n)

+- Deletion (Reheap Down): O(log n)

+____

 ##### Common Applications of Heap:

 * **Priority Queues** – Efficient for accessing the highest or lowest priority element.

+* **Job Scheduling Systems** – For scheduling jobs/tasks based on priority.
+OS process scheduling, network packet scheduling.

-* **Heap Sort** – comparison-based, in-place sorting algorithm that uses a binary heap to sort elements.
+* **Heap Sort** – comparison-based, in-place sorting algorithm that uses min or max heap to sort elements.

 * **Dijkstra’s Algorithm** – For finding the shortest path in graphs.

-* **Job Scheduling Systems** – For scheduling jobs/tasks based on priority.

 * **Median Maintenance in data streams** – Heaps are used in real-time to keep track of medians of dynamic stream of numbers.

 * **Data Stream Management** – For maintaining top-k elements in a stream of data efficiently.
 (Trending hashtags, top-scoring users in games, real-time recommendation systems)

-___

-Heap Construction Algorithms **Reheap Up** and **Reheap Down** operations maintain the heap structure:
-- Reheap Up restores the heap property after insertion.
-- Reheap Down restores the heap property after deletion.

-Both operations ensure that a heap maintains O(log n) time complexity, making heaps suitable for efficient implementations of priority queues, heap sort, and graph algorithms like Dijkstra’s algorithm.

-___

-When an element is added to heap following CBT property at the end, the new node moves towards the root, it bubbles up as far as it is necessary to ensure a max heap.

-**Reheap Up** : is used when adding a new element to the heap.
-* The new element is inserted at the end of the heap to maintain CBT structure.
-* Compare the inserted element with its parent.
-* if the element is greater (in max-heap), swap with its parent.
-* Repeat until the heap property is restored or the element reaches the root.
-* reheapUp is used to maintain the heap property by moving the element up the tree until it reaches the correct position.

-Starting with an empty heap, let’s insert the elements: `[10, 20, 30, 15, 5]`

-Insert 10: Heap = `[10]`

-Insert 20: Heap = `[10, 20]`
-- Compare 20 with its parent (10).
-Since 20 > 10, swap them.
-- Heap = `[20, 10]`

-Insert 30: Heap = `[20, 10, 30]`
-- Compare 30 with its parent (10).
-Since 30 > 10, swap them.
-- Heap = `[20, 30, 10]`
-- Compare 30 with its new parent (20).
-Since 30 > 20, swap them.
-- Heap = `[30, 20, 10]`

-Insert 15: Heap = `[30, 20, 10, 15]`
-- Compare 15 with its parent (20).
-Since 15 < 20, no need to swap.
-- Heap = `[30, 20, 10, 15]`

-Insert 5: Heap = `[30, 20, 10, 15, 5]`
-- Compare 5 with its parent (15).
-Since 5 < 15, no need to swap.
-- Heap = `[30, 20, 10, 15, 5]`

-Final Heap: `[30, 20, 10, 15, 5]`

-______

-When an element is deleted from a heap it is taken from its root.
-For CBT property the element at end, the new node moves towards the leaf, it bubbles down as far as it is necessary to ensure heap property.

-**Reheap Down** : is used when the root of the heap is removed.
-* Replace the root with the last element
-* Compare the new root with its children
-* Swap If the root is smaller than the larger child (in max-heap)
-* Repeat until the heap property is restored

-Starting with the heap: `[30, 20, 10, 15, 5]`, let’s remove the root (30) and perform a reheap down.

-Remove root 30: Move 5 to the root: `[5, 20, 10, 15]`
-* Compare 5 with its children (20 and 10).
-The largest child is 20.
-* Swap 5 and 20: `[20, 5, 10, 15]`
-* Now, compare 5 with its new children (15).
-The largest child is 15.
-* Swap 5 and 15: `[20, 15, 10, 5]`

-Final Heap after reheap down: `[20, 15, 10, 5]`
+- **Database Indexing** - Helps optimize queries using heap-structured indices.

+- **Memory Management** - used in languages like Java and Python for dynamic memory allocation and garbage collection.

+- **Kth Largest/Smallest Element** - Frequently used in competitive programming and real-time data queries.

+- **AI/ML Search Algorithms** - A algorithm for pathfinding, Huffman encoding for data compression.

 ____

-Reheap Down is then used to maintain the heap property by moving the element down the tree until it reaches the correct position.

-Reheap up is then used to maintain the heap property by moving the element up the tree until it reaches the correct position.
-This follows a path from the new leaf to the to the root untill either it reaches the root or reaches a position i such that value in the parent position `i/2` is at least as large as the value to be inserted.

-Since heap is a CBT, with n elements, it has a height of `log(n+1)`. this means the loop to insert the node will iterate `log(n)` times hence the complexity of insertion is `O(log(n))`

-which is similar for heap down also which is heap deletion.
+### Heap Sort

+Heap Sort is a comparison-based, in-place sorting algorithm that uses a binary heap to sort elements efficiently.

+- Construct a max-heap from the input data.

+- Repeatedly remove the root (maximum element) and move it to the end of the array.

+- Reheapify the remaining elements to maintain the heap structure.

 ____